 - Establish strict ground rules for hiring family members.
 For instance, don’t just hire a nephew or niece because of family obligations.
 Establish qualifications for each position regardless of a person’s family connection.

 - Teach your successor the ropes so he or she can gain the technical expertise and skills needed to lead the company.
 Implement a plan to evaluate job performance.

-- You might rely on an independent board of business experts.
-They can help choose and train a successor if you haven't designated a replacement.
+- You might rely on an independent board of business professionals.
+They can help choose and train a successor if you haven’t designated a replacement.

 - Find a mediator to break stalemates.
 When conflicts threaten to disrupt the business operation, your business advisers may be able to patch things up.

 - Set up family meetings.
 Be honest in your discussions.
 While you lay out your vision of the future, allow younger family members to express their own goals.